vaibhav90/Mobility-Prediction-Literature/README.md

 # Literature on human mobility modeling and prediction
 In this repository you will find the metadata of all the relevant literature concerning human-mobility modeling and prediction.
-The source codes for scrapping, cleaning and preprocessing this data.
+The repository also contains the source codes for scrapping, cleaning and preprocessing this data.

 ## From where is this data collected?
   - [Web of Science](https://apps.webofknowledge.com/WOS_GeneralSearch_input.do?product=WOS&search_mode=GeneralSearch&SID=C5uHbS2XkmFRw4V47rb&preferencesSaved=)